Skip to main content

 LiveKit Inference

-You can use Cartesia’s models on LiveKit’s infrastructure.
+You can also use Cartesia’s models on LiveKit’s infrastructure.
 API keys and pricing are managed by LiveKit rather than Cartesia.

 1. LiveKit docs for Cartesia STT